btjanaka/academic-site/src/personal.md

 ### Pronouncing My Name

 **Bryon** is pronounced exactly the same as _Brian_.
-Notably, my name has been known to cause temporary cases of dyslexia, and many have mispronounced it as _Byron_.
+Notably, my name has been known to magically change its ordering to _Byron_ from time to time.

 **Tjanaka** is pronounced like _chuh-NAH-kah_.
 Just imagine the _tj_ as a _ch_, and you'll be well on your way.